 These chickpea fries are a great alternative to french fries and can be air fried, baked or pan fried.
 Create a slurry of chickpea flour and water, bring to a boil, then allow it to cool and solidify.
 Cut into strips and choose your baking method.
 Enjoy these fries with a yogurt-tahini sauce or whatever sauce you love with french fries!

-Two hands holding a plate of chickpea fries. this Recipe
+Two hands holding a plate of chickpea fries.

 I’ve been making an effort to cut down on refined carbs and put more green stuff in my diet over the past few months.
 I definitely sleep better, which is worth abandoning hash browns, fries and crackers.
 I also got a Vitamix which helps, and green smoothies and shakes have replaced my usual refined-carb heavy breakfasts.

 Rethinking meals and reducing or removing refined carbs is a bit of a creativity killer though.
 Or is it just my attitude?
-These protein-packed fries are attitude-adjusted, easy to make and super similar to potato-based fries.
+These protein-packed chickpea fries are attitude-adjusted, easy to make and super similar to potato-based fries.
 Chickpea flour is rich and satisfying, while this tangy and rich sauce helps balance everything out.

 After boiling and cooling your slurry, place the block onto your countertop.
 Slice into 1/2-inch thick strips.
 They don’t need to be perfect.